zacharydestefano89/travel-route-planner/README.md

 - **Route Planning**: Set origin and destination points
 - **Multiple Stops**: Add up to 10 stops along your route
-- **TSP Route Analysis**: Calculate optimal routes with optional stops using Traveling Salesman Problem solver
+- **TSP Route Analysis**: Calculate optimal routes with optional stops using Held-Karp algorithm (exact solution)
 - **Route Rankings**: View routes ranked by duration with extra time/distance metrics
 - **Interactive Map**: Visualize your route with markers for all points
 - **Route Summary**: View detailed route information and statistics